-The state of Ohio is served primarily by two Regional Service Committees: the Buckeye Region covering Northeast Ohio and the Ohio Region which serves Areas in the following counties of Ohio: Ross, Athens, Vinton, Hocking, Lucas, Wood, Ottawa, Sandusky, Franklin, Delaware, Union, Madison, Montgomery, Greene, Erie, Richland, Huron, Knox, Crawford, Highland, Clinton, Hamilton, Clermont, Butler, Warren, Scioto, Lawrence, Jackson, Fairfield, Licking, Muskingum, Coshocton, Seneca, Marion, Wyandot, Shelby, Miami, Darke, Logan, Champaign, Allen, Mercer, Hancock, Hardin, Van Wert, Paulding, Auglaize, Clark, Adams, Brown, Pike.
+The state of Ohio is served primarily by two Regional Service Committees: the Buckeye Region covering Northeast Ohio and the Ohio Region which serves Areas in the following counties of Ohio: Ross, Athens, Vinton, Hocking, Lucas, Wood, Ottawa, Sandusky, Franklin, Delaware, Union, Madison, Montgomery, Greene, Erie, Richland, Huron, Wayne, Knox, Crawford, Highland, Clinton, Hamilton, Clermont, Butler, Warren, Scioto, Lawrence, Jackson, Fairfield, Licking, Muskingum, Coshocton, Seneca, Marion, Wyandot, Shelby, Miami, Darke, Logan, Champaign, Allen, Mercer, Hancock, Hardin, Van Wert, Paulding, Auglaize, Clark, Adams, Brown, Pike.
 And in Kentucky: Kenton, Campbell, Boone, Pendleton, Lewis, Boyd, Mason, Fleming, and Bracken.

 In turn, there are Area Service Committees and an Outreach Committee which serves Groups not already part of an Area Committee.
 Both the Regional and Area service committees maintain Hospitals and Institutions ‘H & I’ subcommittees, which carry the NA message of hope for recovery into prisons, jails, hospitals, treatment programs and other facilities.